July 1, 2019

 To create the initial structure

-- To begin, select File> New Plan to start a new, blank plan in Home Designer.
+- To begin, select File> New Plan to create a new, blank plan in Home Designer.

 - Next, select Build> Wall> Straight Exterior Wall then click and drag out your walls to create a basic rectangular structure.